r-schouten/portofolio/_posts/2021-6-1-debugflow.md

 This project is currently in development.

 Debug flow is a debug manager that will make debugging with console logs easier and more flexible.
-The most development environments have a simple console with almost no options, even changing the log level on the go is usually not possible.
+Most development environments have a simple console with almost no options, even changing the log level on the go is usually not possible.
 Debug flow goes far beyond that.

-Debug flow is seperate fromdevelopment environments, it support all kinds of input sources, much different filters can be applied and there are different ways to show the output.
-The goal is the let developers build a convenient debugging environment within a few minutes that saves hours of debugging.
+Debug flow is seperate from development environments, it supports all kinds of input sources, many different filters can be applied and there are different ways to show the output.
+The goal is the let developers build a convenient debugging environment within a few minutes that save hours of debugging.

 A few examples: